elonchen/unmark/readme.md

 ## History

 Unmark was originally created by [Colin Devroe](http://cdevroe.com/).
-It was a side-project called Nilai (the Indonesian word for "mark") and rebuilt from the ground up by Plain, a small software company, which included Jeff Johns, Kyle Ruane, Tim Whitacre, Chris Fehnel, Jakub Jakubiec and Colin Devroe.
+It was a side-project called Nilai (the Indonesian word for "mark") and rebuilt from the ground up in 2013 by Plain, a small software company, which included Jeff Johns, Kyle Ruane, Tim Whitacre, Chris Fehnel, Jakub Jakubiec and Colin Devroe.

 Now it is being maintained by Colin, Kyle and the community in their spare time.
+We still use it every day and we want it to be around forever.
 Please consider donating or contributing code in order to keep Unmark alive and well.

 ## Contributors